Migration Strategy: Phased Approach to a Single Specify 7 Database

 Source Table Content

-MUSIT ADMINISTRATIVE_PLACE Hierarchical admin units; ADMPLACE_TYPE = level; PLACE_ID_PARTOF = parent
+MUSIT ADMINISTRATIVE_PLACE Hierarchical admin units; ADMPLACE_TYPE = level; PLACE_ID_PARTOF = parent (verify populated in your DB)

 USD each schema ADMINISTRATIVTSTED Per-museum admin place table; STED_TYPE = level; LAND_ID/FYLKE_ID/KOMMUNE_ID FK chain